bitcointranscripts/bitcointranscripts/bitcoin-explained/aaron-and-sjors-discuss-what-s-new-in-bitcoin-core-v30.md

 Aaron: 00:06:07

-Well, it's important to note because in this entire shitstorm, it has been brought up as well as another supposedly bad thing that Bitcoin COre developers have done.
+Well, it's important to note because in this entire shitstorm, it has been brought up as well as another supposedly bad thing that Bitcoin Core developers have done.
 But as you point out, even if there are multiple OP_RETURNs in a transaction, the total size of these OP_RETURNs are still bound to whatever the limit is.
 And this limit, even in Bitcoin Core, is still configurable, right?